veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 ![](https://veracityprod.blob.core.windows.net/static-documentation/marketplace-3.png)

 9. **Testimony from customer** Here you may provide testimonial from a customer highlighting the beneﬁts of the product/service.
 Provide name and company/role/ photo if available.(This content is optional).
 10. **Additional services/tools** Here you may state 2-4 additional service/tools available when buying the product.
-You may also state addtional content/activity around the product or service life.
+You may also state additional content/activity around the product or service life.
 (This content is optional).
 11. **Product/Service provider logo and short description** You should provide the product/service provider logo and a short description about the provider.
 The description may be up to 400 characters maximum (with space).
 12. **Related products**.
 You may list related other product you or your partners sell but these must be relevant to the current product.
 This content is optional.